infor-design/enterprise-wc/src/ids-mixins/README.md

 ## Ids Locale Mixin

-This mixin adds functionality to handle locale and adds a locale API shared instance onto the component.
+This mixin adds a shared locale API into the component.

 1. Include the import and then IdsLocaleMixin in the `mix` list.
 1. Add types for LANGUAGE and LOCALE to the `d.ts` file for the new attributes.